Are you always running a little behind?

 Want a tool to get started?

-Try the exercise “The nose knows”:
+Try the short exercise “The nose knows” for free on Spotify:

 Mindfulness helps you to:

-- Increase presence and awareness in daily life.
+Increase presence and awareness

-- Enhance judgment and decision-making.
+Enhance judgment and decision-making

-- Cope with difficult emotions, thoughts, anxiety, depression, and insecurity.
+Cope with emotions, anxiety, depression and insecurity

-- Gain better control over your thoughts, reactions, and actions.
+Gain better control over your thoughts, reactions and actions

-- Prevent and address stress-related disorders, both physical and mental.
+Prevent and address stress-related disorders

-- Embrace reality as it is.
+Embrace reality as it is

-- Develop inner peace, joy, and resilience.
+Develop inner and outer strength

-“Thank you for a razor-sharp presentation and great tools for bringing the conversation about stress to the table before it hits.
+“Thank you for a razor-sharp presentation and great tools for bringing the conversation about stress to the table before it hits.”

-jakob Herbert Pedersen
+Jakob Herbert Pedersen

 Vestas